Mycroft Holmes: History and occupation

 Mycroft has a unique position in the government, which is not named in the stories.
 Sherlock comments regarding Mycroft's role that there "has never been anything like it before, nor will be again" and that Mycroft "has the tidiest and most orderly brain, with the greatest capacity for storing facts, of any man living".
 He describes Mycroft's position:

 "The conclusions of every department are passed to him, and he is the central exchange, the clearinghouse, which makes out the balance.
 All other men are specialists, but his specialism is omniscience.
 We will suppose that a minister needs information as to a point which involves the Navy, India, Canada and the bimetallic question; he could get his separate advices from various departments upon each, but only Mycroft can focus them all, and say offhand how each factor would affect the other.
 They began by using him as a short-cut, a convenience; now he has made himself an essential.
 In that great brain of his everything is pigeon-holed and can be handed out in an instant."

 He adds to this that Mycroft thinks of nothing other than government policy, except when he asks Mycroft to advise him on one of his cases.

 Several Holmesian scholars have proposed theories about Mycroft, though none of these are confirmed in the stories.
 In "The Adventure of Black Peter", Dr. Watson records that Sherlock Holmes could assume various disguises in "at least five small refuges" which he had in different parts of London; Vincent Starrett wrote that Mycroft's residence "would certainly be one of them".
 Ronald A. Knox suggested that Mycroft was a double agent who assisted both Sherlock and Professor Moriarty, with the goal of ultimately betraying Moriarty and members of his gang, including Colonel Moran.
 June Thomson theorised that Mycroft nominated Sherlock to infiltrate the German spy ring in "His Last Bow" (set in 1914) and might have persuaded Sherlock to come out of retirement.
 Thomson calculated that Mycroft would have retired himself in 1912 at the age of sixty-five years old, but would have maintained his connections with former colleagues in the government.

-He was given a knighthood between The Greek Interpretor and His Last Bow, and one after The Final Problem's conclusion.
-However it is said that he had both rescinded for unknown reasons, possibly due to a favour repaid by Moriarty.